InsightDataScience/docker-workshop/README.md

 # Docker Workshop

-This repository contains the content and directions to Insight Data Science's Docker workshop.
+This repository contains the content of and directions to Insight Data Science's Docker workshop.
-The goal of this workshop is to give participants an introduction to the basics behind Docker.
+The goal of this workshop is to give participants an introduction to the basics and help people get started building containers..
-To do so, we will start with basics and end with the deployment of a system consiting of a Jupyter notebook server and a PostgreSQL database.
+To do so, we will start with the basics and end with the deployment of a system consisting of a Jupyter notebook server and a PostgreSQL database.

 ## What is Docker?

 [Docker](https://www.docker.com) is a popular containerization platform.
 Containerization is a lightweight alternative to virtualization that has gained widespread popularity due to its flexibility and ease of use.
 Docker in particular has emerged as the most popular framework for containerization.
+It is a powerful framework for creating controlled environments that behave identical on any system they run on.

-In combination with orchestration tools such as [Kubernetes](https://www.kubernetes.io), it is very easy to build dynamic microservice architectures.
+In combination with orchestration tools such as [Kubernetes](https://www.kubernetes.io), it is also very easy to build dynamic microservice architectures.

 ## Prerequisites